dwleonhardt/shhhhhh/ipfs.md

 ## Maturity

 * Developed by Protocol Labs
-* Work started in 2010, but
+* Work began on the idea in 2010
+* Currently on version 0.4.18
+* Many users, and the product is well-supported

 ## Use Cases

-* Catalan independence referendum
+* Catalan independence - a website promoting Catalan independence was censored by the government, so IPFS was used to mirror the site and keep it up and running
-* Uncensored mirror for Wikipedia
+* Uncensored mirror for Wikipedia - routing the website through IPFS allows residents of locations where Wikipedia is censored to access it
-* Filecoin
+* Filecoin - cooperative storage cloud using IPFS

-## Implementation Notes

-*
-*
+* Textile photo wallet - app for secure photo storage using IPFS

 ## How-To Guide
 The instructions below will allow you to store and access encrypted documents.